-Native Hawaiian Tuition Waiver: A Hawai'i CC grant for students of Hawaiian ancestry who are Hawai'i residents and have financial need, as determined by the Free Application for Federal Student Aid (FAFSA).
-This grant can only pay for Hawai'i CC tuition (courses at other campuses are not covered).
+Native Hawaiian Tuition Waiver: A Hawai'i CC tuition waiver for students of Hawaiian ancestry who are Hawai'i residents and have financial need, as determined by the Free Application for Federal Student Aid (FAFSA).
+This waiver can only pay for Hawai'i CC tuition (courses at other campuses are not covered).